hockeybuggy/rust_pong/README.md

 A toy project as an excuse to play with rust graphics.

-This uses the piston game engine.
+It makes use of the piston game engine.

 ![A screen shot of the game in play][SCREENSHOT]